Bayesian Multi-line Intensity Mapping: Future Work

 \section{Future Work}

 Here, we outline directions toward better realism and broader applications of our technique for future studies.

-Our previous work of C23 (continuum) establishes the inference algorithm for constraining continuum emission with broad-band photometry from the frequency-frequency cross correlation, while this study applies the similar framework for the the line emission.
-A joint inference with both continuum and line emission will exploit the information from the full SED of galaxies.
+Our previous work of C23 (continuum) establishes the inference algorithm for constraining continuum emission with broadband photometry from the frequency--frequency cross-correlation, while this study applies a similar framework for the line emission.
+A joint inference with both continuum and line emission will exploit the information from the full SEDs of galaxies.

 Furthermore, while we only perform inference on cross-frequency correlations ($C_{\ell,\nu\nu'}$), our framework can also be extended to incorporate cross-correlation with other tracers, such as photometric or spectroscopic galaxies \citep{2022ApJ...925..136C}.